THE WEDDING PHOTO GUIDE

 Keep it clean

-Please, please, please try to keep the clutter to a minimum.
-I know there is a lot going on but if you can confine it to a corner or closet your photos will look so much better!
+Please try to keep the clutter to a minimum.
+I know there is a lot going on but if you can confine items to a corner or closet, your photos will look so much better.
 Bags, beverages and clothing sprawled everywhere does not make for an amazing backdrop.

 04.